openstack/nova/doc/source/admin/remote-console-access.rst

 OpenStack provides a number of different methods to interact with your guests:
 VNC, SPICE, Serial, RDP or MKS.
 If configured, these can be accessed by users through the OpenStack dashboard or the command line.
-This document outlines how these different technologies can be configured
+This document outlines how these different technologies can be configured.

 Overview